xiangtanshi/QueueSimulator/README.md

 #  Intro of the repo(version2)
   *components of the repo:
   1. ciw module
-  2. queue simulator model code
+  2. queue simulator model code and wgan code
-  3. experiments and results
+  3. experiments and reports
-  4. current problems that needs to be solved

 __how to use the modified ciw module?__
 first create a new env(python version = 3.6) with anaconda, install pytorch and ciw, the replace the ciw module with the unzipped package in the repo.